-Through the Adam and Matan Adelson Multigenerational Program, Hebrew SeniorLife unites generations, bringing senior residents and patients together with students from the community to forge impactful, meaningful relationships.
-Operating across Hebrew SeniorLife’s continuum of care and in partnership with a variety of schools, our programming is uniquely designed to support the needs of old and young alike: seniors find a strong sense of purpose and companionship through engagement with the students who learn the value of service while gaining a deeper understanding of the rich lives and experiences of older adults.
+Through the Adam and Matan Adelson Multigenerational Program, Hebrew SeniorLife bridges generations, linking senior residents and patients with students from the community to forge impactful, meaningful relationships.
+Operating across Hebrew SeniorLife’s continuum of care and in partnership with a variety of schools and youth organizations, our programming is uniquely designed to support the needs of old and young alike.
+Seniors find a strong sense of purpose and companionship through engagement with the students, who learn the value of service while gaining a deeper understanding of the rich lives and experiences of older adults.

 Hebrew SeniorLife has been recognized for the quality of our intergenerational programs, including being honored as a Program of Distinction by Generations United.
 By breaking barriers between young and old, Hebrew SeniorLife is fostering new frontiers in compassionate, world-class care while enhancing the lives of all participants.

-Learn more with this video showcasing Lynda Doctoroff Bussgang, director of The Adam and Matan Adelson Multigenerational Program.
+Learn more with this video showcasing Lynda Doctoroff Bussgang, Director of Volunteer, Youth, and Community Engagement.

-Take a look at a sampling of what you can expect from the Adam and Matan Adelson Multigenerational Program:
+Take a look at a sampling of the types of programming offered by the Adam and Matan Adelson Multigenerational Program:

 - Alzheimer’s Buddies: Weekly one-on-one visits between Harvard and Boston College students and dementia patients, with each student engaging the same senior throughout the school year.